Installation view from Material/Inheritance: Contemporary Work by New Jewish Culture Fellows, Jewish Museum of Maryland, 2023. Photo by Sid Keiser.

 Whatever your relationship to Jewishness—“it’s complicated”; “half-”; frum; anti-Zionist; patrilineal; “Jew-ish”; Diasporist; Jubu; cultural; secular; etc.—if you’re interested in pursuing and investigating your work in a Jewish context (and you meet the requirements), you’re eligible.
 Similarly, your work could focus on esoteric Jewish rituals, your grandmother, little-known Mizrahi music, or forestation in the Zionist project—or it might not engage directly with Jewish themes at all.
 We believe in an expansive idea of Jewish life and culture.
 We are interested in work that broadens our collective understanding of what “Jewish art” means.

 Applications are reviewed by a committee that includes NJCF program staff, alumni, and accomplished professionals in the field (curators, art writers, arts professionals, etc.).
 Finalists will be invited to a Zoom interview.
-All applicants will be notified of their status by the end of September.
+All applicants will be notified of their status by mid September.

 What recent fellows have said about their experience: